Skip to main content

 Adrienne Santos-Longhurst is a writer who has been covering health and lifestyle for almost two decades.
 Her work has appeared in Healthline, Insider, Medical News Today and more.

 * Actual cost may vary based on geography, provider and other variables.
-Cost information is based on research in the 50 United States and D.C. which was conducted by ASQ360° on behalf of Synchrony’s CareCredit, November-December 2023.
+Cost information is based on research in the 50 United States and the District of Columbia, which was conducted by ASQ360° in 2023 on behalf of Synchrony’s CareCredit.

 ** Subject to credit approval.